-NOTE 2: The transport level packet marking values are provided on per-QoS Flow basis and it is up to operator deployments to enforce consistency of transport level marking in the transport network.
+NOTE 2: The transport level packet marking values are provided on per-QoS Flow basis and it is up to SMF (as specified in clause 5.37.5.1) or operator deployments to enforce consistency of transport level marking in the transport network.

-Editor's note: Based on CT WG4 feedback on whether the SMF provides the list of packet marking values to the UPF in FAR vs QER the text in this clause as well as the relevant (sub)clause of clause 5.8.5 (i.e. FAR clause vs QER clause) needs to be updated.

 The SMF shall provide the Session-AMBR values of the PDU Session to the UPF so that the UPF can enforce the Session-AMBR of the PDU Session across all Non-GBR QoS Flows of the PDU Session.